scroll-tech/zkevm-circuits/aggregator/README.md

 There will be three configurations for Aggregation circuit.
 - FpConfig; used for snark aggregation
 - KeccakConfig: used to build keccak table
-- RlcConfig: used to compute RLCs
-    - will also comes with a __phase 2__ column, and an advice column to indicate which cell to be looked up

 ### Public Input
 The public input of the aggregation circuit consists of